Hope Island (India)

-Hope Island is a small tadpole shaped Island situated off the coast of Kakinada, India, in the Bay of Bengal.
+Hope Island (Krachchu Lanka) is a small tadpole shaped Island situated off the coast of Kakinada, India, in the Bay of Bengal.

 Geography

-Hope Island is located at 16.977°N 82.343°E.
+Hope Island (Krachchu Lanka) is located at 16.977°N 82.343°E.

 A relatively young island, it formed in the late 18th century, from the sediment outflow carried by the waters of the Koringa River, a distributary of the Godavari.
-The small bay it encloses is outflow basin of the Koringa, the northernmost distributary of the Godavari.
+The small bay it encloses is the outflow basin of the Koringa, the northernmost distributary of the Godavari.
 The sand bars formed have gained permanence due to successive deposition of sand and alluvial silt due to meeting of the low salinity waters of the river meeting the saline waters of the Bay of Bengal.